AI4GOOD-social-media-desinformation/demo-pipeline/WEBHOOK_SETUP.md

 - Check Flask app is running and accessible via tunnel
 - Verify tunnel URL is correct and includes `/webhook` path

-### No Permalink in Payload
+### No Attachments in Payload
-- Ensure `INSTAGRAM_ACCESS_TOKEN` is set in `.env`
+- Ensure users are sharing video reels/posts with attachments
-- Check the token has appropriate permissions
+- Check that the webhook subscription includes messaging events
-- Verify the webhook subscription field you selected provides the data you need
+- Plain text DMs without attachments are skipped by the handler

 ### Pipeline Errors
 - Check Flask console for error messages